 - 1. A Federation Licensed Endurance Competition must provide the following officials: - a.
 Steward: At least one Federation licensed Endurance Steward is required. - b.
 Veterinary Panel: The number of veterinarians on the Veterinary Panel is at the discretion of the Ride Manager based upon the number of entries in the ride, but always an odd number.
 If the entries are minimal, one (1) veterinarian is allowed to act as the entire Veterinary Panel.
 As the entry numbers increase and taking the safety and welfare of the horses into consideration the Veterinary Panel may include a total of three (3) or more veterinarians. - c.
 Treatment Veterinarian: At least one (1) additional veterinarian must be designated as the Treatment Veterinarian.
-This veterinarian should be present on competition grounds from the start of the Category through the final Best Condition evaluation or the last horse competing on the course, whichever occurs later.
-This veterinarian assigned to treatment duties may not be a member of the Veterinary Panel due to cross contamination or related issues.
-The Treatment Veterinarian shall be a licensed graduate of an accredited veterinary school in good standing in their state of practice and must be licensed in the state(s) where the competition is being held.
+This veterinarian must be present on competition grounds from the start of the Category through the final Best Condition evaluation or the last horse competing on the course, whichever occurs later.
+The Treatment Veterinarian must be a licensed graduate of an accredited veterinary school in good standing in their state of practice and must be licensed in the state(s) where the competition is being held.
+Subject to the approval of the Steward, so long as the Treatment Veterinarian is available, the Treatment Veterinarian may assist in conducting the veterinary inspections on the vet lanes if the number of horses arriving simultaneously require the additional assistance.
+The Treatment Veterinarian must have the necessary USEF licensure to assist in conducting veterinary inspections.
+The Treatment Veterinarian's primary responsibility at all times is the treatment of horses and in the event a horse needs treatment, the Treatment Veterinarian must vacate the vet lane and resume responsibilities of the Treatment Veterinarian. - d.
+Farrier - 1.
+A qualified farrier is recommended to be present on the grounds. - e.
+Competition Manager and Secretary - 1.
+The Competition Manager is responsible for knowledge of and compliance with all GR and EN rules, including but not limited to completion of all on-line training by the Federation.

-d.
-Farrier

-- 1. A qualified farrier is recommended to be present on the grounds. - e.
-Competition Manager and Secretary - The Competition Manager is responsible for knowledge of and compliance with all GR and EN rules, including but not limited to completion of all on-line training by the Federation.
 Eligibility is determined by GR1202.
 The Competition Manager is responsible for conducting the competition in accordance with Federation rules. - 2.
 Assistant Managers have the same requirements and responsibilities as listed in this rule.
 Managers and Assistant Managers must be listed in Federation competition records and in the prize list. - 3.
 The Competition Secretary is responsible for knowledge of and compliance with all GR and EN rules.
 Eligibility is determined by GR1203.
 The Competition Secretary is responsible for performing assigned duties in accordance with Federation rules.
 Assistant Secretaries have the same requirements and responsibilities as listed in this rule.
-Secretaries and Assistant secretaries must be listed in Federation competition records and in the prize list. - 4.
-A Competition Manager or Secretary may not serve as Steward or other licensed official at their own competition.
+Secretaries and Assistant secretaries must be listed in Federation competition records and in the prize list.

+4. A Competition Manager or Secretary may not serve as Steward or other licensed official at their own competition.
 However, they may compete if they designate an assistant in charge while they are competing.
 This does not absolve the manager's or secretary's duties and responsibilities.